Point Clare - Koolewong

 The educational profile of Point Clare - Koolewong exceeds national averages, with above-average qualification levels and academic performance metrics

-Point Clare Public School serves the area with an enrollment of 489 students, and the suburb has above-average socio-educational conditions (ICSEA: 1055).
-The school focuses on primary education only; secondary options are available nearby.
-Local schooling capacity is limited at 7.3 places per 100 residents compared to the regional average of 16.0, leading many families to seek schooling elsewhere.
+Educational participation is high, with 27.4% currently enrolled in formal education: primary (9.6%), secondary (7.0%), and tertiary (4.3%).
+Point Clare Public School serves the area, with an enrollment of 489 students as of a recent date.
+The school focuses on primary education, with ICSEA score of 1055 indicating above-average socio-educational conditions.
+Secondary options are available in surrounding areas.
+Local school capacity is limited at 7.3 places per 100 residents compared to the regional average of 15.9, leading many families to travel for schooling.

 Frequently Asked Questions - Education